Sigmmma/c20/src/content/h1/tools/hek/sapien/readme.md

       </td>
       <td>

 This may be caused by a multi-core processor.
 Try running in Windows 98 compatibility mode, or setting the process affinity to a single core using Task Manager before opening the scenario.
+This issue is fixed in [H1A Sapien][h1a-sapien].
       </td>
     </tr>
     <tr>